Posted on 8/19/2020

 OBX Fishing Guide

-Surf fishingis one of the most popular activities on the OBX.
-The seemingly endless coastlinemakes surf fishing accessible forall.
+Surf fishing is one of the most popular activities on the OBX.
+The seemingly endless coastline makes surf fishing highly accessible.

-The summer months, between May-September, offer warm enough waters for one to catch a wide variety of fish from our sandy beaches.
-The ocean floors topography in our area creates an especially ideal environment for surf casters.
+The summer months, between May-September, offer warm water for one to catch a wide variety of fish from our sandy beaches.
 The most common catches include: bluefish, spot, croaker, sea mullet, flounder, skate, dogfish, pompano, and drum.

-Simple tackle is all thats needed for success.
-A walk along the beach, one may observe most surf fishers are using a rod between 6-10 feet in length (though larger rods may be used for more difficult fish, like Red Drum) and a standard ocean bottom rig (see illustration).
+Simple tackle is all that's needed for success.
+A walk along the beach, one may observe most surf fishers using a rod 6-10 feet in length (though larger rods may be used for more difficult fish, like Red Drum) and a standard ocean bottom rig.

-While there are some more advanced techniques to surffishing, its generally easy enough using a bottom rig and casting into"holes.
+While there are some more advanced techniques to surf fishing, it's generally easy enough using a bottom rig and cast into "holes".

 Casting into these deeper areas will put your bait right where you want it -where fish are feeding!